nicocardiel/megaradrp-cookbook/_sources/crmasks.rst.txt

   is introduced), regardless of the values in the FITS header of the ``crmasks.fits`` file.

-- ``use_lamedian:``: When set to ``True``, the masked pixels are replaced with the corrected value obtained using the L.A.
-Cosmic algorithm, rather than using the minimum value in each pixel.
+- ``use_auxmedian:``: When set to ``True``, the masked pixels are replaced with the corrected value obtained using chosen CR detection algorithm, rather than using the "minimum value" in each pixel.

 Method ``meancrt``
 ------------------